nikitavoloboev/data/docs/computer-graphics/svg.md

 - [SVG Generator](https://svg-generator.netlify.app/) - Online SVG Graphics Generation with the ability to export to SVG. ([Code](https://github.com/Fannon/svg-generator))
 - [SVG Spinners](https://github.com/n3r4zzurr0/svg-spinners)
 - [React Sketch Canvas](https://github.com/vinothpandian/react-sketch-canvas) - Freehand vector drawing component for React using SVG as canvas.
+- [SVGPS](https://svgps.app/) - Converts your icons into a single JSON file that is ready to use in your frontend or mobile projects. ([Code](https://github.com/aykutkardas/svgps.app))